Acorns As Survival Food: How To Cook And Even Make Coffee And Burgers With Acorns

 Canola oil for pan frying

-the processing information in this article is essentially incorrect and hugely inefficient.
+• the processing information in this article is essentially incorrect and hugely inefficient.
 Boiling acorn is a waste of energy.
 They will also not leach adequately in the shell in a stream for only 2 days.

-• Robin Morrill says:
+• Robin Morrill on said:

 you need to research that because you are absolutely incorrect.
 There is b12 in many plant based nuts and even maple syrup.
 Almonds, pumpkin seeds all kinds of things.